This guide is no longer being updated.See the ThinkPad X220 Mojave guides here

 PART 2 OF 4: CREATE USB INSTALLER

-- Download and unzip the Install OS X El Capitan app and place it in the Applications folder
+- Download the Install OS X El Capitan app from the App Store

 - Insert an 8GB or larger USB disk